arkouda-www/arkouda-www.github.io/content/_index.md

       url: "https://gitter.im/ArkoudaProject/community"

 announcement:
-    title: "Arkouda v2024.12.06 released!"
+    title: "Arkouda v2025.01.13 released!"
     content: |
-      The new release includes a refactored server making it easier to add new features, more Sparse Matrix fucntionality, new pdarray manipulation functions, and bug fixes.
+      The new release includes new functionality to inquire communication performance of the server, ability to build Arkouda offline, and several bug fixes.

       [Read the release notes →](https://github.com/Bears-R-Us/arkouda/releases)
 ---